-- 1 This Standard shall be applied by all entities in accounting for provisions, contingent liabilities and contingent assets, except: - (a) those resulting from executory contracts, except where the contract is onerous; and - (b) [deleted] - (c) those covered by another Standard. - This Standard does not apply to financial instruments (including guarantees) that are within the scope of LKAS 39 Financial Instruments: Recognition and Measurement. - 3 Executory contracts are contracts under which neither party has performed any of its obligations or both parties have partially performed their obligations to an equal extent.
+- 1 This Standard shall be applied by all entities in accounting for provisions, contingent liabilities and contingent assets, except: - (a) those resulting from executory contracts, except where the contract is onerous; and - (b) [deleted] - (c) those covered by another Standard. - This Standard does not apply to financial instruments (including guarantees) that are within the scope of SLFRS 9 Financial Instruments. - 3 Executory contracts are contracts under which neither party has performed any of its obligations or both parties have partially performed their obligations to an equal extent.
 This Standard does not apply to executory contracts unless they are onerous. - 4 [Deleted]

 - When another Standard deals with a specific type of provision, contingent liability or contingent asset, an entity applies that Standard instead of this Standard.
-For example, some types of provisions are addressed in Standards on: - (a) construction contracts (see LKAS 11 Construction Contracts); - (b) income taxes (see LKAS 12 Income Taxes); - (c) leases (see LKAS 17 Leases).
-However, as LKAS 17 contains no specific requirements to deal with operating leases that have become onerous, this Standard applies to such cases; - (d) employee benefits (see LKAS 19 Employee Benefits); and - (e) insurance contracts (see SLFRS 4 Insurance Contracts).
-However, this Standard applies to provisions, contingent liabilities and contingent assets of an insurer, other than those arising from its contractual obligations and rights under insurance contracts within the scope of SLFRS 4; and - (f) contingent consideration of an acquirer in a business combination (see SLFRS 3 Business Combinations). - Some amounts treated as provisions may relate to the recognition of revenue, for example where an entity gives guarantees in exchange for a fee.
-This Standard does not address the recognition of revenue.
-LKAS 18 Revenue identifies the circumstances in which revenue is recognised and provides practical guidance on the application of the recognition criteria.
-This Standard does not change the requirements of LKAS 18. - This Standard defines provisions as liabilities of uncertain timing or amount.
+For example, some types of provisions are addressed in Standards on: - (a) [deleted] - (b) income taxes (see LKAS 12 Income Taxes); - (c) leases (see LKAS 17 Leases).
+However, as LKAS 17 contains no specific requirements to deal with operating leases that have become onerous, this Standard applies to such cases; - (d) employee benefits (see LKAS 19 Employee Benefits); - (e) insurance contracts (see SLFRS 4 Insurance Contracts).
+However, this Standard applies to provisions, contingent liabilities and contingent assets of an insurer, other than those arising from its contractual obligations and rights under insurance contracts within the scope of SLFRS 4; - (f) contingent consideration of an acquirer in a business combination (see SLFRS 3 Business Combinations); and - (g) revenue from contracts with customers (see SLFRS 15 Revenue from Contracts with Customers).
+However, as SLFRS 15 contains no specific requirements to address contracts with customers that are, or have become, onerous, this Standard applies to such cases. - 6 [Deleted] - This Standard defines provisions as liabilities of uncertain timing or amount.
 In some countries the term 'provision' is also used in the context of items such as depreciation, impairment of assets and doubtful debts: these are adjustments to the carrying amounts of assets and are not addressed in this Standard. - 8 Other Standards specify whether expenditures are treated as assets or as expenses.
 These issues are not addressed in this Standard.
-Accordingly, this Standard neither prohibits nor requires capitalisation of the costs recognised when a provision is made. - 9 This Standard applies to provisions for restructurings (including discontinued operations).
+Accordingly, this Standard neither prohibits nor requires capitalisation of the costs recognised when a provision is made.

+This Standard applies to provisions for restructurings (including discontinued operations).
 When a restructuring meets the definition of a discontinued operation, additional disclosures may be required by SLFRS 5 Non-current Assets Held for Sale and Discontinued Operations.